Al Greenwood

 Alan Greenwood (born October 20, 1951) is an American rock musician who was a founding member and keyboardist of the rock band Foreigner from 1976 to 1980.
 He performed on the albums Foreigner (1977), Double Vision (1978) and Head Games (1979).
-In 2024, Greenwood was selected for induction into the Rock and Roll Hall of Fame, as a member of Foreigner.
+In 2024, Greenwood was inducted into the Rock and Roll Hall of Fame, as a member of Foreigner.

 In 1981, Greenwood formed the band Spys with former Foreigner bass player Ed Gagliardi, John Blanco, John Digaudio and Billy Milne and recorded the albums Spys (1982) and Behind Enemy Lines (1983).

 Greenwood played keyboards on former Rainbow (and future Yngwie Malmsteen's Rising Force and Deep Purple) frontman Joe Lynn Turner's 1985 debut solo album, Rescue You.